Home › Blog › How to Create User Documentation – Importance & Types

 The primary purpose of building a structure is to make it easy for customers to search and follow the information provided.

-Most documentation tools offer ready-made templates to help you fulfill this purpose with ease.
-Documentation templates come with a pre-designed structure, so you don’t have to do the heavy lifting, and you can rather stay focused on creating impactful content.
+Most documentation tools offer ready-made templates to help you quickly fulfill this purpose.
+Documentation templates come with a pre-designed structure, so you don’t have to do the heavy lifting; you can instead stay focused on creating impactful content.

 Internal linking is another important strategy you can incorporate into your structure for seamless navigation and quick information discovery.